Tokyo Olympics seem sure to happen — but in 2021, not 2020

 “I know that this unprecedented situation leaves many of your questions open,” he wrote.
 “I also know that this rational approach may not be in line with the emotions many of you have to go through.”

-The IOC’s move seemed inevitable for weeks with pressure mounting from all quarters — athletes, sponsors, broadcasters and more than 200 national Olympic committees, and international sports federations.
+The IOC’s move seemed inevitable for weeks with pressure mounting from all quarters — athletes, sponsors, broadcasters, more than 200 national Olympic committees and international sports federations.

 Shortly after Bach’s statement, the Canadian Olympic Committee said it would not send athletes to the Olympics unless the games are postponed by a year.
 Australia issued a statement saying it was advising its athletes to prepare for an Olympics in 2021.